niclashedam/Wemos-D1-Mini-Omnipower-Reader/README.md

 ### Hookup guide:

-1. Modify the code with your WiFi, MQTT, and Key information
+1. Rename `secrets.h.TEMPLATE` to `secrets.h` and insert your WiFi, MQTT, and Key information
-2. Upload modified sketch to Wemos
+2. Upload sketch to Wemos
-2. Connect: Wemos Ground pin <-> Kamstrup HAN slot top left pin
+2. Connect pin: Wemos `G` pin <-> Kamstrup HAN slot top left pin
-2. Connect: Wemos D5 pin <-> Kamstrup HAN slot top middle pin
+2. Connect pin: Wemos `D5` pin <-> Kamstrup HAN slot top middle pin
 3. Power the Wemos through USB charger
 4. Subscripe to your MQTT broker and do what ever you want with it